cybertraining-dsc/sp21-599-356/project/index.md

 ## 4.4.
 Prediction

-Since the datasets used for the training are normalized between 0 and 1, they get converted to a range of the ground truth values.
+Since the datasets used for the training are normalized between 0 and 1, they get converted again to a range of the ground truth values.
 From these rescaled datasets, it is possible to obtain the RMSE and compare the differences between a actual value and a predicted value.

 ## 5. Result